Why is it so Hard to Send Money to the UK?

-The UK Advantage: Variety
+The UK advantage: variety

 The five most popular UK exports only make up just over 40% of all UK exports: hardware at 14.7%, vehicles (12.6%), pharmaceuticals (8%), gems and precious metals (6.7%), and electrical equipment (6.6%).
 Which means the other 60% of UK exports is made up of a wide variety of goods including polymers, foodstuffs, textiles, sports equipment, furniture and much more.
 For the 44,000 US small businesses who import from the UK, this means access to a lot of unique and differentiated goods.

 Regulations set forth by the Financial Conduit Authority, with the involvement of the Bank of England and Financial Regulations Authority, can make sending money to the UK through traditional bank wires confusing.
-Anti-terrorist funding and anti-money laundering laws put the onus on businesses engaging in cross-border payments to understand and monitor their trading partners’ business activities.
+Anti-terrorist funding and anti-money laundering laws put the onus on small businesses engaging in cross-border payments to understand and monitor their trading partners’ business activities.
 They are also required to report suspicious activity.
-Failure to comply with regulation can put your business and your supplier’s business at risk of running into trouble with HM Revenue and Customs (HMRS).
+Failure to comply with the regulations can put your business and your supplier’s business at risk of running into trouble with HM Revenue and Customs (HMRS).

 How a traditional bank transfer from the US to the UK works